ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 ---
 title: Pocket Git Guide
 subtitle: A short entry-level approach to Git
-tags: [code, articles]
+tags: code
 outline: true
 ---

 [[toc]]

+## Reasons to use Git

 Git will help you doing the following things with a computer:

-## Reasons to use Git

 <figure class="bleed rg:split align-start">
 <div>